SupaaHiro/schwifty-lab/blog-posts/20260103-ckad/article_EN.md

 ## Final Cleanup

-To wrap up, let's remove the namespaces created for this exercise:
+To wrap up, let's clean-up everything we created for this exercise:

 ```bash
 k delete -k overlays/staging/